 Table Prefix (optional): You can replace the default prefix wp_

 with some other prefix containing letters and numbers.
-This will help you setup a more secured version of a WordPress website.
+This will help you set up a more secure version of a WordPress website.

 Once you submit, you will be taken to a new page that will confirm a successful database connection.

-If you doesn’t see this page, you need to cross check your database details.
+If you don’t see this page, you need to cross-check your database details.

 This will take you to the Installation page, where you need to provide the information related to your website.

-Enter the title of your website, username, password and the email id and Install the WordPress.
+Enter the title of your website, username, password, and email id, and Install WordPress.

 Note: Double-check your email id before running the installation because it cannot be changed after installation.